tier4/driving_log_replayer/docs/introduction/preparation.en.md

 ## Folder structure and file naming rules

-This section describes the folder structure and file naming rules expected by driving_log_replayer.
+This section describes the folder structure and file naming rules expected by `driving_log_replayer`.

-In driving_log_replayer, the folder structure and file names are fixed to reduce the number of paths to be described in the scenario and the arguments to be passed to the command.
+In `driving_log_replayer` the folder structure and file names are fixed to reduce the number of paths to be described in the scenario and the arguments to be passed to the command.
-Also, by placing multiple folders in data_directory, multiple tests can be executed in succession.
+Also, by placing multiple folders in `data_directory` multiple tests can be executed in succession.

 ### Data Folder

 A folder where resources used in the simulation are stored.

-For each test case, a scenario, bag, and dataset are placed.
+For each test case: a scenario, rosbag, and dataset are placed.

 ### Data Folder Structure for localization and performance_diag